INVESTIGATION: Nigeria’s Industrial Development Centres in its ‘death throes’ (Part1)

 He insisted that order must come from Abuja before anything can be done.

-“The place is called ‘Industrial Gate’,” says a middle-aged woman who roasts ripe plantain adjacent the centre, though there are no signs of any industrial activities taking place there.
+“The place is called ‘Industrial Gate’,” says a middle-aged woman who roasts ripe plantain adjacent the centre, though there are no signs of any industrial activities taking place there at the time.

 Only a few locals know it as ‘Industrial Gate’—the large almost faded signpost rests somewhere on the fence near the pedestrian gate, covered by trees nearby which make it hardly noticeable for passers-by.